Business Models & Revenue

 The SaaS Metrics You Must Track

 SaaS businesses live and die by a set of well-defined metrics.
-Investors speak this language.
-Your team should too.
 These metrics are not just reporting tools — they are diagnostic instruments that tell you what to fix.

 MRR: Monthly Recurring Revenue

-MRR is the heartbeat of SaaS.
-It is the total predictable revenue your business generates each month from subscriptions.
+MRR is the total predictable revenue your business generates each month from subscriptions.
+Track: new MRR, expansion MRR, contraction MRR, and churned MRR separately.

 Churn Rate

-Churn is the percentage of revenue (or customers) lost in a period.
+Percentage of revenue (or customers) lost in a period.
+Benchmarks:

 • Consumer SaaS: < 5% monthly